-Intellectual Property.
-The Company holds a large number of patents covering the AVLIS technology and relies on the patent laws, confidentiality procedures and contractual provisions to protect its proprietary information and intellectual property rights related to AVLIS.
-In the 1970s, a company which was at that time working on laser isotope separation filed a number of patent applications certain of which were issued and are currently in effect, and three of which will still be in effect in 2005.
+USEC holds a large number of patents covering the AVLIS technology.
+Therefore, USEC relies on the patent laws, confidentiality procedures and contractual provisions to protect its proprietary information and intellectual property rights related to AVLIS.
+In the 1970s, a company which was at that time working on laser isotope separation filed a number of patent applications certain of which were issued and are currently in effect.
+Three of these patents will still be in effect in 2005.
 That company has advised USEC of its belief that AVLIS will use the company's technology.
-In addition, the Company is aware of patents issued to third parties which cover certain technology used in laser-based products.
-The Company believes that the systems planned to be employed by the Company in an AVLIS plant will not infringe on any issued patents held by third parties, or that the Company will be able to obtain necessary licenses or take other actions to otherwise avoid infringement.
+In addition, USEC is aware of patents issued to third parties which cover certain technology used in laser-based products.
+USEC believes that the systems planned to be employed by USEC in an AVLIS plant will not infringe on any issued patents held by third parties, or that USEC will be able to obtain necessary licenses or take other actions to otherwise avoid infringement.

 There are also 12 classified patent applications held by the above-mentioned company resulting from its work on laser isotope separation.
 If national security considerations ever allow these applications to be declassified and issued, these additional patents would be enforceable for 17 years from the date of issuance.
-The Company believes that declassification of these patent applications is unlikely.
-In addition, if these applications were declassified and patents issued and the holder thereof was able to make a successful claim of infringement, the Company believes that it would be able to obtain licenses to such patents or re-engineer the affected apparatus, system or method.
+USEC believes that declassification of these patent applications is unlikely.
+In addition, if these applications were declassified and patents issued and the holder thereof was able to make a successful claim of infringement, USEC believes that it would be able to obtain licenses to such patents or re-engineer the affected apparatus, system or method.